NordicSemiconductor/pc-nrfconnect-launcher/doc/docs/working_with_authentications_tokens.md

 When you remove an identity token:

 - You will no longer be able to add restricted app sources from Nordic Semiconductor.
-- If you have existing non-external sources added, updating these sources will lead to errors.
+- If you have existing restricted app sources added, updating these sources will lead to errors.
 - You will be unable to install apps from restricted app sources.

 ## Troubleshooting

-If you encounter errors when accessing non-external sources, check the following points:
+If you encounter errors when accessing restricted app sources, check the following points:

 * Token is valid and has not expired.
 * You have an active internet connection.